demisto/content/Packs/Jira/Integrations/JiraV2/README.md

 Add a new custom field and add it to the incident type&#39;s layout:

 1.Create a new incident field:
-  1. Go to settings -> advance-> fields -> new field
+  1. Go to settings -> advanced -> fields -> new field
   2. Under &quot;Basic Settings&quot;:
     *Provide a name
     *Choose field type.
 For example for a label, you might want to use &quot;Tag&quot; as a type.